BanterTheGreat/modern-4e/glossary/equipment.typ

       A character visibly carrying only an innocuous weapon adds its proficiency bonus to any check made to pretend they are not armed.

       === Thrown
       A thrown weapon may be used to make ranged attacks without penalty.
       You hurl most thrown weapons from your hand, rather than using the weapon to loose a projectile.

       A thrown weapon with a specified load speed is instead a launcher that can be used with enchanted ammunition if desired-- the launcher is not thrown at the target.

       == Implement
       A weapon with the Implement property may be used as an implement, even if they are held in only one hand.
     ]

     #pagebreak();

     == Versatile
     Versatile weapons are one-handed but deal bonus damage and qualify as a two-handed weapon for power riders and requirements when supported with a second hand.
     This bonus is equal to:
     - +1 to each `[W]` die at levels 1–10
     - +2 at levels 11–20
     - +3 at levels 21–30

     The versatile bonus may be gained by supporting the weapon with an off-hand occupied by a light shield or weapon in the unarmed group, but no bonuses from the item equipped in the off-hand apply to the attack, and the unarmed weapon cannot be used to attack until the grip is released.
     Changing grip is a free action.

+    #theme.subPageTitle(title: "Armor")
+    == Light Armor

+    #armorTable(equipment: (
+      "Cloth",
+      "Intelligence or Dexterity",
+      "-",

+      "Leather",
+      "(Intelligence or Dexterity) + 2",
+      "-",

+      "Hide",
+      "(Intelligence or Dexterity) + 3",
+      "-",
+    ))

+    == Heavy Armor
+    #armorTable(equipment: (
+      "Chainmail",
+      "+6",
+      "-1",

+      "Scale",
+      "+7",
+      "-1",

+      "Plate",
+      "+8",
+      "-1",
+    ))

+    == Shields
+    #armorTable(equipment: (
+      "Light Shield",
+      "+1",
+      "-",

+      "Heavy Shield",
+      "+2",
+      "-",
+    ))
   ]
 }

-Versatile
-Versatile weapons are one-handed but deal bonus damage and qualify as a two-handed weapon for power riders and requirements when supported with a second hand.
-This bonus is equal to:
-- +1 to each `[W]` die at levels 1–10
+Armor
+Armor Bonus
+Speed Penalty
+Cloth
+-
+-
+Leather
++2
+-
+Hide
++3
+-

+Heavy Armor
+Armor
+Armor Bonus
+Speed Penalty
+Chainmail
++6
+-1
+Scale
++7
+-1
+Plate
++8
+-1

+Shields
+Shield
+Armor Bonus
+Speed Penalty
+Light Shield
++1
+-
+Heavy Shield
-- +2 at levels 11–20
++2
-- +3 at levels 21–30
+-

-The versatile bonus may be gained by supporting the weapon with an off-hand occupied by a light shield or weapon in the unarmed group, but no bonuses from the item equipped in the off-hand apply to the attack, and the unarmed weapon cannot be used to attack until the grip is released.
-Changing grip is a free action.